EOSChronicleProject/eos-chronicle/README.md

 exporter.
 It connects to `nodeos` process running `state_history_plugin` at `localhost:8080` and exports the data to a websocket server at `localhost:8800`.
 In a production environment, hosts may be different machines in the network.

-The example is using bidirectional mode and default queue sizes.
+The example introduces a custom systemd unit file.
+Chronicle distribution offers also `systemd/chronicle_receiver\@.service` that can be used in production.

 The receiver would stop immediately if the websocket server is not responding.
 For further tests, you need a consumer server ready.